-Rayne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rayne is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rayne is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Rayne who work in office and administrative support (13.70%), sales jobs (11.50%), and food service (9.11%).

 Rayne is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.